Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/spacing/horizontal-centering/html/horizontal-centering.md

 ### Horizontal centering

-Additionally, VF Design System also includes an `.mx-auto` class for horizontally centering fixed-width block level content—that is, content that has `display: block` and a `width` set—by setting the horizontal margins to `auto`.
+Additionally, the Vattenfall Digital Design System (DDS) also includes an `.mx-auto` class for horizontally centering fixed-width block level content.
+That is content that has `display: block` and a width set—by setting the horizontal margins to `auto`.

 ```html
 showSource: true